Sharon Peacock: COVID-19 Genomics UK Consortium

 In March 2020, Peacock convened a scientific group of national genomics experts to develop plans for a nationwide pandemic SARS-CoV-2 sequencing network.
 This created the COVID-19 Genomics UK Consortium.

 Peacock led this consortium of 16 academic institutions, the Wellcome Sanger Institute, and the four public health agencies of the UK, which became networked with more than a hundred NHS diagnostic and high-throughput COVID-19 testing ("lighthouse") labs.
 Around 600 people contributed to the consortium outputs.

-This capability was used to detect new variants that alter vaccine efficacy, disease severity and/or transmissibility, and was critically important for public health interventions and vaccine roll-out.
+This capability was used to detect new variants that alter vaccine efficacy, disease severity and/or transmissibility, and was important for public health interventions and vaccine roll-out.
 Consortium members undertook research that revealed patterns of viral introductions and spread at local, national, and international levels.
 They played a key role in the detection of global Variants of Concern, which began with the description of the transmissible Alpha variant first detected in Kent, UK.
 Sequencing subsequently detected other Variants of Concern and Interest.

 COG-UK generated over a million SARS-CoV-2 genomes for use in the pandemic response.
 These were released into global open access databases, prior to formal handover of sequencing responsibilities to public health agencies.

 Mentoring

-Peacock has a strong track record of mentoring within scientific and medical disciplines, driven by her own lived experience of leaving state-maintained education at 16 and taking a circuitous route to University.
-She combines this with a focus on improving access to educational opportunities, delivered through leadership and governance roles.
-Peacock is a committed advocate for equality, diversity and inclusion (EDI), which has been recognised with several awards.
+Peacock has provided mentoring within scientific and medical disciplines, driven by her own experience of leaving state-maintained education at 16 and taking a circuitous route to university.
+She also works on improving access to educational opportunities, delivered through leadership and governance roles.
+Peacock is an advocate for equality, diversity and inclusion (EDI), which has been recognised with several awards.

-Peacock has given numerous talks on women in STEM, including events celebrating International Women’s Day:
+Peacock has given numerous talks on women in STEM, including events celebrating International Women's Day: